-Along with the Solterra’s announcement, Subaru released a teaser showing the outline.
-Based on that image, TopElectricSUV.com has worked on a rendering to offer readers a realistic preview of the electric SUV’s final design (set as the article’s featured image).
+Subaru first released a teaser of the Solterra showing its outline.
+Based on that image, TopElectricSUV.com worked on a rendering to offer readers a realistic preview of the electric SUV’s final design (set as the article’s featured image).
+The company has released several more teasers since, strengthening our speculations about its similarity to the Toyota bZ4X.

 The C-segment is the most popular class worldwide and gives automakers a very high level of scale and decent margins.
 That explains why Volkswagen, Nissan, and Skoda focus on electric cars in the C-segment first – consider the VW ID.3, the VW ID.4, Nissan Leaf, Skoda Enyaq, and the Nissan Ariya.
 In line with the industry trend, Subaru plans to launch a C-segment BEV first, and it will be an SUV top hat.